Alfresco/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 Properties:

-* key: the oc name/variable key which the restriction will be applied to.
+* key: the OpenContent name-variable key which the restriction will be applied to.
+* Hint: OpenContent names are "Alfresco Short Namespace" followed by `_` followed by "Local Property Name.
+For example, for `cm:name`, it would be `cm_name`.

 * value: which specific value that needs to match for the overlay to be applied.

 Example: